-Projected Goals for FY 2020 - 2022:

-Enter performance goal.
+Projected Goals for FY 2020 - 2022: Enter performance goal.

 Note: This goal is set for CY2019, CY2020 and CY2021: Since traffic violations can directly result in crashes and it has been shown that aggressive traffic enforcement can lead to a decrease in traffic accidents, it will be our goal to increase traffic enforcement efforts throughout the state.
 This will, in turn, help to reduce crashes (or crash seriousness) and educate the driving public regarding safe driving habits.
-It will be Maryland's goal to conduct at least 12,000 traffic enforcement stops statewide during CY2019 on commercial vehicles and to conduct an inspection in conjunction with the traffic stop.
-This goal is more aggressive than the goal that was set in previous years as we have increased our focus on conducting CMV traffic stops.
+It was Maryland's goal to conduct at least 12,000 traffic enforcement stops statewide during CY2019 on commercial vehicles and to conduct an inspection in conjunction with the traffic stop.
+This goal, although more aggressive than the goal that was set in previous years, we exceeded it with 14,821 stops issuing nearly 23,000 tickets and warnings.
 Our goal will be to increase the number of traffic stops in each of the two following years to 13,000 stops in CY2020 and 14,000 stops in CY2021.
+Due to the Pandemic in CY2020, we came close to reaching our goal with 12,071 stops and 17,148 tickets and warnings.
+Since it is unlikely we will make our adjusted goal of 14,000 stops in CY2021, we will readjust to the original 12,000.
 To enhance the state's efforts focused on traffic enforcement stops with an inspection, there are three ongoing specific traffic enforcement initiatives, each with their own established goals, that will continue to be funded for CY2019, CY2020 and CY2021 in the FY2020, FY2021 and FY2022 CVSPs.
-For FFY2021, the State makes the following udates to the multi-year eCVSP: For CY2019, Maryland conducted 13,795 traffic stops with an inspection.
+For FFY2021, the State makes the following udates to the multi-year eCVSP: For CY2019, Maryland conducted 14,821 traffic stops with an inspection.
 This effort exceeds our stated goal for the first year of the multi-year eCVSP - FFY2020.
 However, that effort occurred prior to the COVID-19 pandemic.
 For CY2020 (2nd year of multi-year eCVSP), the number traffic stops with an inspection has already seen a significant reduction in line with our reduction in inspections performed.
 While our first year goals have already been exceeded, it will be necessary to adjust our CY2020 (FY2021) goals.
-Since the COVID-19 pandemic is expected to impact production through the end of CY2020, our goal for the 2nd year will be reduced from 13,000 to 9,000 traffic stops with an inspection.
-In anticipation that COVID-19 will still affect goals set for our 3rd year - CY2021 (FY2022), our CY2021 goals will also be reduced, but by a smaller percentage, from 14,000 to 11,000 stops.
+Since the COVID-19 pandemic is expected to impact production through the end of CY2020, our goal for the 2nd year will be reduced from 13,000 to 12,000 traffic stops with an inspection.
+In anticipation that COVID-19 will still affect goals set for our 3rd year - CY2021 (FY2022), our CY2021 goals will also be reduced, but by a smaller percentage, from 14,000 to 12,000 stops.